 Enrollment is limited and admission is selective.
 The Optometry Admissions Committee strongly encourages applicants to apply on or before the November 1 preferred deadline.

 In making admission decisions, the Optometry Admissions Committee considers many factors:

 - Strength and breadth of academic record

 - Optometry Admission Test scores.
 The Admissions Committee strongly encourages applicants to take the OAT early.
-The OAT must be taken by February 13, 2018.
 An applicant's most recent set of OAT scores must be no earlier than two years prior to the opening of the current OptomCAS session in order to be valid.